acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

 title: "Pass me the hammer: how python deals with errors"
 date: 2026-05-04
 description: A collection of stories that illustrate how programmers deal with errors in python.
-draft: true
+draft: false
 ---

-Imagine three people building a house, A, B, and C. A finds and gives tools, C uses the tools, and A makes the logistics of passing things from A to C.
+Imagine three people building a house, A, B, and C. A finds and gives tools, C uses the tools, and B makes the logistics of passing things from A to C.

 If everything goes perfect, then: